smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/EVALUATE_MODEL_SYNTAX.md

 ## __1. Overview__

-The "__EVALUATE__" statement allows users to evaluate performance of AI models.
+The "__EVALUATE__" statement allows users to evaluate performance of their models.

 ## __2. Syntax__